arpansethi30/ai-dungeon-master/IMMERSION_ROADMAP.md

 ## 💫 **The Vision Realized**

-Imagine Chronicles of AI as the **Netflix of D&D** - where every session feels like a blockbuster movie, every character interaction feels genuine, and every dice roll matters.
+Imagine NeuroDungeon as the **Netflix of D&D** - where every session feels like a blockbuster movie, every character interaction feels genuine, and every dice roll matters.
 Where the AI doesn't just respond to you, but **creates stories with you**.

 **This isn't just a game.
 It's a new form of interactive entertainment.**